sia12-web/uniHood/docs/summary/socializing-phase2-summary.md

 1. Ensure Postgres + Redis are running (e.g., `docker compose up` in `infra/docker`).
 2. Apply migrations (`poetry run alembic upgrade head` or project-specific migration tooling).
 3. Start the backend API (`poetry run uvicorn app.main:app --reload`).
-4. Start the frontend (`npm install`, then `npm run dev`) and navigate to `/social/invites`, `/social/friends`, and `/proximity`.
+4. Start the frontend (`npm install`, then `npm run dev`) and navigate to `/social/invites`, `/social/friends`, and the dashboard (`/`) for the live radar card.
-5. Use the proximity list to send invites; observe inbox/outbox updates, friendship transitions, and block/unblock flows updating in real-time.
+5. Use the dashboard proximity list to send invites; observe inbox/outbox updates, friendship transitions, and block/unblock flows updating in real-time.

 ---